-The computer centre of the Deggendorf Institute of Technology is centrally located on the campus on the 2nd floor of the G building directly above the library.
+The computer centre of the Deggendorf Institute of Technology is located on the 2nd floor of the ITC2+ building, behind the ITC2 building.

 All students receive a user ID for the duration of their studies.
 This gives them access to the Internet, a personal e-mail account and all the courses offered.
 Many of the services offered via the campus network can also be used worldwide via web browser.

 If you require personal support, IT Support staff are available on Tuesday and Thursday from 1 pm - 2 pm in room G 208 for information and problem solving.

 The data centre offers secure access to the university's IT services via a so-called VPN (Virtual Private Network).